NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

 #### Rotating screen:
 		1. On the taskbar, navigate to Preferences and click Screen Configuration
 		2. Under Configure, click screens, choose HDMI 1, then orientation and choose left.
-		3. Then agian under Configure, click screens, choose HDMI 1, then click Orientation and choose 1920x1080.
+		3. Then again under Configure, click screens, choose HDMI 1, then click Orientation and choose 1920x1080.

 ***
 ### Remove Chromium offer to Translate Page